 In a “right to work” state like Florida, your employer is not able to terminate you for engaging in union activity.
 That is a violation of the National Labor Relations Act.
 But because Florida is also an “at-will” state, you can be terminated for any other reason, making it tricky sometimes to determine whether or not you were wrongfully terminated.

-Are You Wondering Whether You Have Been Wrongfully Terminated?
+Do You Wonder Whether You Have Been Wrongfully Terminated?